leosdad/fischertechnik-modules/README.md

 # fischertechnik-modules

+General-purpose modules for I2C, made for fischertechnik but not limited to it.

 ### I²C ultrasonic sensor module

 This module uses the RCWL-1601 sensor, a smaller alternative to the ubiquitous HC-SR04 that fits easily in the old 2-wire ultrasonic fischertechnik housing.